GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 their adtech provider categorizes as a **conversion**.
 If this happens, the ad click and the conversion event are matched by the user's browser.

-The browser finally schedules a **conversion report** to be sent to the endpoint specified in the `<a>` element's attributes.
+The browser finally schedules an **attribution report** to be sent to the endpoint specified in the `<a>` element's attributes.
 This report includes data about the ad click that led to this conversion, as a well as data about the conversion.